 Social Services must notify you in writing of the amount and the reasons for the over-payment.
 Over-payments may be collected from your income tax refund.

 Social Services will take off $50 per month per household until the money is paid back.
 You can ask to pay more per month to pay back the amount owing in a shorter period of time.
 If you owe money because Social Services made a mistake you can ask to have the amount reduced to $25 per month.

 You should discuss the over-payment with your worker.
 Make sure the worker has all of the proper information.
 Ask the worker to explain anything that you do not understand.

-Social Services may also choose to file a certificate with the Court of Queen's Bench.
+Social Services may also choose to file a certificate with the Court of King's Bench.
 Once filed, the certificate has the same effect as a judgment against you.
 Legal ways to collect an unpaid judgment include garnisheeing money (for example from a bank account), or asking the Sheriff to seize and sell some of your property.

 You can appeal a decision about an over-payment.